 Tendons are the cords that connect bones to muscles in the body.
 They are covered by a sleeve-like tissue.
-Tenosynovitis is an inflammation of this sleeve.
+Tenosynovitis is an inflammation of this tissue.
 It occurs most often in the hand, wrist, or foot.

 |Copyright © Nucleus Medical Media, Inc.|